neuralmagic/deepsparse/user-guide/deepsparse-pipelines.md

 isolate your Pipelines, we recommend using an orchestration framework such as Docker and Kubernetes with one DeepSparse Pipeline running in each container for proper process isolation.

+### Multi-Stream Scheduling

+Stay tuned for documentation on enabling multi-stream scheduling with DeepSparse Pipelines.

 ### Logging

-Stay tuned for documentation on enabling logging with DeepSparse.
+Stay tuned for documentation on enabling logging with DeepSparse Pipelines.